kaylaxs/kaylaxs/README.md

 - 👋 Hi, I’m @kaylaxs
 - 👀 I’m interested in Math, traveling, lego, music, photography, and roadtrip.
 - 🌱 I’m currently learning Python and SQL.
+I am a data analyst and I work in Manhattan.
 - 💞️ I’m looking to collaborate on some data analysis project.
 - 📫 Reach me at kaylaxchi@gmail.com